Understanding cohabitation agreements

-Despite a rising number of couples entering into cohabitation partnerships since 2012, the words still often usher a sharp intake of breath.
+Despite a rising number of couples entering into cohabitation partnerships since the millennium, the law has not changed to reflect modern living arrangements.

-They are complicated relationships to understand, and many people, despite being in them probably don’t understand them.
+They are complicated legal relationships to understand, and many people, despite being in them probably don’t understand what it means legally speaking.

 What Does Cohabiting Mean?